 - Sow seed ⅛ inch deep (3 mm).

-- Blanching celery varieties should be plants in a trench 12 inches (30 cm) deep by 18 inches (45 cm) wide.
+- Blanching celery varieties should be planted in a trench 12 inches (30 cm) deep by 18 inches (45 cm) wide.
 This will allow for stalks to be gathered and wrapped in wax paper and the trenches to be filled in about midseason; this is part of the blanching process.

 - Self-blanching varieties do not require trenches or efforts to blanch the stalks.